ajantaju/F4FEVR/README.md

 - Portable Junk Recycler Mk 2 is added as untested mod, go test them!

 ## Notes:
 This version does not include Luxor HD textures to keep download size reasonable and fast as we're in testing phase.
-You could try downloading [Alternative versions](https://github.com/ajantaju/F4FEVR/tree/main/Alternatives) and update from the main branch.
+You could try downloading [Alternative versions](https://github.com/ajantaju/F4FEVR/tree/main/Alternatives) and then update from the main branch.

 Made "FRIK F4FEVR" Valve Index controller profile to steamVR based on /u/rollingrock16 setup.
 Use "Right Grip to Interact - UI fix" with this.